Have Fun Color Palette. Grab the playful color palette I used to create this folk art style lettering in the Procreate app!

 - On my Instagram, many of my posts include a “Swipe to watch the process video,” which shows you how I take things from a sketch to a final piece.

-- You can check out my iPad Lettering in Procreate tips over on this page on the blog.
-I used many of the tutorials I’ve shared on that page in many of my lettering pieces.
+- Check out my iPad Lettering video lessons and tutorials.
+I use many of the tips and techniques I’ve shared in my lettering pieces.

 - I hope that you’ll use my color palettes and my work to inspire your own artwork.
 Please remember, there’s a fine line between being inspired by someone else’s work and being a copycat, so be sure to create something original.